-Before a warrant of commitment is granted, the Magistrates will consider if the person responsible for either (a) refusing to pay when they could have done, known as "wilful refusal" or (b) not taking appropriate action when they were billed and recovery letters were sent, known as "culpable neglect".
+Before a warrant of commitment is granted, the Magistrates will consider if the person responsible for either (a) refusing to pay when they could have done, known as "wilful refusal" or (b) not taking appropriate action when they were billed and recovery letters were sent, known as "culpable neglect."

-If the council makes an application for a warrant of commitment at the hearing, the court will charge £264.00 which is added to the account.
+If the council makes an application for a warrant of commitment at the hearing, the court will charge £212.00, which is added to the account.

-If the person summonsed does not attend the hearing or get in touch with the council or the court, then an arrest warrant can be issued.
-For each arrest warrant there is a charge of £81.00 which is added to the account.
+If the person summonsed does not attend the hearing or contact the council or the court, then an arrest warrant can be issued.
+For each arrest warrant there is a charge of £92.00 which is added to the account.